gardenlinux/glvd/docs/user/README.md

     DB -- Serves Data --> SERVER
 ```

+## Limitations of GLVD

+GLVD is designed to provide vulnerability information based on trusted external sources, but there are important limitations to be aware of:

+- **No Binary Scans:**
-It is important to understand that GLVD does not perform direct scanning of system images or analyze binary files.
-Instead, it relies on the vulnerability status as reported by the Debian Security Tracker and other upstream sources.
-As a result, there may occasionally be false positives—packages flagged as vulnerable even if they are not present or exploitable in your specific environment.
-Always review reported vulnerabilities in context to ensure accurate risk assessment.
+    GLVD does not scan your system images or analyze binary files directly.
+Instead, it reports vulnerabilities based on information from trusted sources like the Debian Security Tracker.
+This means GLVD checks which packages are known to be vulnerable, but it does not inspect your actual files or running systems.
+Sometimes, this can lead to false positives.
+GLVD might list a vulnerability for a package even if that package is not installed or not exploitable in your environment.
+Always review the reported vulnerabilities in the context of your own systems to assess real risks.

+- **Based on Source Packages:**
+    The Debian Security Tracker reports vulnerabilities for Debian **source packages**.
+A single source package can produce multiple binary packages, but not all of these binaries are necessarily present in Garden Linux.
+As a result, GLVD may sometimes report vulnerabilities for binary packages that are not included or used in your environment.
+This is a fundamental limitation and can lead to false positives.
+Always review reported vulnerabilities in the context of your actual package set.

+Familiarize yourself with these limitations to accurately interpret GLVD reports and assess risks in the context of your own systems.

 ## User Interfaces